China to ban online impersonation accounts, enforce real-name registration

 China operates one of the world's most sophisticated online censorship mechanisms, known as the Great Firewall.
 Censors keep a tight grip on what can be published online, particularly content seen as potentially undermining the ruling Communist Party.

-On Tuesday, the CAC accused NetEase Inc, a U.S.-listed Chinese web portal, of spreading rumours and pornography.
+On Tuesday, the CAC accused NetEase Inc (NTES.O), a U.S.-listed Chinese web portal, of spreading rumors and pornography.
 And last month, 133 WeChat accounts were shut down for "distorting history", state media reported.

 (Reporting by Paul Carsten; Editing by Jason Subler)